BaseCase/basecasestudios_dot_com/index.md

 layout: home
 ---

+# Welcome

 Hi.
 Not much to say here yet, just using this site as a public dev log while I work on a game.
-This site can get fleshed out more later.